The rest of the world may tuck itself indoors as temperatures fall, but not the people of the Kootenays.

 The Snow King’s MasqueParade isn’t an event that was put together for visitors,” says Andy Brown, part of the tourism team for Golden.
 “It’s put together by people who know what it is like to live in a mountain town and love the lifestyle … this is Golden’s way of celebrating our piece of the mountains and the culture that comes with it.”

 Need some inspiration to get into the cold?
-Perhaps ice-skating or cross-country skiing on their Guinness World Record trail during Invermere’s winter festivals will get you motivated.
+Perhaps ice-skating or cross-country skiing on their Guinness World Record trail "The Whiteway" on Lake Windermere during Invermere's winter festivals will get you motivated.

-“Our 34-km groomed trail around Windermere Lake, is the Guinness World Records as the longest skating trail,” says town spokesperson Ken Wilder, and many of the events during the Snowflake Festival are centred around this trail and the lake.
-If you’re needing more than skiing, Ken suggests jumping in a game of snow golf, taking part in the Pond Hockey Championships, or trying out bonspiel on the lake — all key happenings of the Snowflake Fest, part of the town’s 'Winter in Motion' season-long (Nov 29 to Mar 29) recognition of the season.
+“Our 34-km groomed trail around Windermere Lake, is the Guinness World Records as the longest skating trail,” says town spokesperson Ken Wilder, "and many of the events during the Snowflake Festival are centred around this trail and the lake."

 After all that action, festival-goers will need refuelling.
 Lucky for them, the 'Taste of the Valley' culinary showcase is also a key part of the day's festivities.